Updated: Jan 12

 You can board the shuttle with 50 of your closest friends and enjoy the views through your standard shuttle window, or you can take in 360 degree views on your bike.
 I definitely prefer the latter.

 You should know the shuttles will never pass a cyclist on the road, so the courteous thing to do is pull to the side of the road and stop to allow the shuttle to pass you.
 The shuttles don't move very fast, so if you are a pretty quick road biker you probably won't need to worry about being passed by too many shuttles.
 I am what I would describe as an occasional cyclist and was only passed twice by shuttles on the 8 mile ride from the visitor center to the Temple of Sinawava.

 This ride is also slightly up hill, so it makes the trip from the Temple of Sinawava back to the visitor center an easy one.
 Various pull outs exist along this section of road and its worth getting off your bike to take in the views.
 Stopping at Big Bend to see The Great White Throne is a must!

 The lower ride takes you between the big walls that begin to converge until eventually they become the Zion Narrows.
 Big wall climbers can often be spotted as they scale these walls, making the ride that much more exciting.

 Each ride can be done in 1-2 hours, depending on your riding speed.
 They are some of the most scenic road rides you will find in southern Utah and the very limited traffic makes this a really enjoyable ride.
 If you have any questions about riding Zion National Park or any other questions about Utah for that matter, send me an email at DustinACook@gmail.com or comment down below.
+If you'd like more information on fun outdoor adventures in Utah, subscribe to our blog here.
 Don't forget to go outside and find some adventure!